NEW ZEALAND PARTNER VISAS

 Partnership Work Visa

 The Partnership Work Visa is often the second visa that a partner applies for after arriving in New Zealand.
 This is an open (unrestricted) work visa that allows the successful applicant to work for any employer in New Zealand for the duration of their visa, or even be self-employed if they wish.
-It requires solid evidence of living together for at least 2-4 months and is available both to partners of New Zealand citizens and residents, and partners of some eligible temporary visa holders.
+It requires solid evidence of living together for at least 2-4 months and is available both to partners of New Zealand citizens and residents, and partners of some eligible work and student visa holders.

 Partnership Resident Visa